SonarSource/sonar-custom-plugin-example/README.md

 mvn clean package
 ```

 The JAR will be deployed to `target/sonar-example-plugin-VERSION.jar`.
-Copy this to your SonarQube's `extensions/plugins/` directory, and re-start SonarQube.
+Copy this to your SonarQube Server's `extensions/plugins/` directory, and restart the server.

 Front-end
 ---------

-This plugin registers 4 extension pages in the SonarQube web app.
-They demonstrate how you can extend SonarQube's UI with new pages and interfaces.
+This plugin registers 4 extension pages in the SonarQube Server web app.
+These pages demonstrate how to extend SonarQube Server's UI with new pages and interfaces.

 ### Prerequisites